Trithioarsenite

 Trithioarsenite, also called sulfarsenite, is the trianion AsS3(3−).
 It is a pyramidal anion, as is typical of other As^{III}X3 compounds.
 It is generated by treatment of As2S3 with a sulfide:

+A fundamental synthetic trithioarsenite is Na3AsS3, which features the pyramidal AsS3(3−).

 Thioarsenites are components of many sulfosalt minerals.
 An example is relatively common mineral proustite, Ag3AsS3, which is silver(I) trithioarsenite.